-These burgers are usually known as “Ramly Burger” (assuming that Mr. Ramly came up with it) and are sold almost in all neighbourhoods as it is a successful franchise chain.
-Strategically situated at the corner of the streets near schools or along the main roads, these stalls are easy to identify.
-You would be surprised of the never-ending queue waiting to purchase these succulent and lips-smacking burgers.
+These burgers are usually known as ‘Ramly Burger’ (assuming that Mr. Ramly came up with it) and are sold in almost all the neighbourhoods in Malaysia as it is a successful franchise chain.
+Strategically situated at corners of the streets near schools or along the main roads, these stalls are easy to identify.
+You would be amazed of the never-ending queue waiting to purchase these succulent and lips-smacking burgers.
+While each stall may differs in its presentation of the burgers, the core structure and ingredients remain.

-Each stall may differs in their presentation of the burgers as they add in ingredients according to their creativity.
+Here is my take on the Malaysian street burger a.k.a.
+Ramly burger.
 It is a joy to watch the burger sellers performing little stunts as they flip the burgers or crack the eggs.
-I enjoy sinking my teeth into these burgers with the juice oozing from them and dripping onto my fingers.
+Most of all, I enjoy sinking my teeth into these burgers with the juice oozing from them and dripping onto my fingers.
 Every bite is pure bliss!